-Self employed and after accident insurance?
-Find accidental injury cover at a competitive rate.
+Find accidental injury cover at a competitive rate

-- Provides lump sum for accidental death, injury or disability
+- Provides a lump sum.
+Cover for accidental death, injury or disability

-- Depending on the policy you choose, you can choose to cover both personal accident and illness or just personal accident only
+- Options to cover sickness.
+You can tailor your policy to cover both personal accident and illness or just accidents only

 Compare accident insurance quotes from these direct brands